-Back Market raises $120 million for its refurbished device marketplace – TechCrunch
+Back Market raises $120M for its refurbished device marketplace – TechCrunch

 There are now 1,000 certified sellers using Back Market to sell refurbished goods.
 In other words, refurbishment used to be a fragmented industry and Back Market is aggregating offer and demand on a single online platform.
 It is currently live in the U.S., France, Spain, Germany, Italy, Belgium, the U.K. and Austria.

 With today’s funding round, the startup doesn’t want to expand to a ton of new countries.
-Instead, it’ll double down on core markets, starting with the U.S., the U.K. and Germany.
+Instead, it’ll double down on core markets, starting with the U.S., U.K. and Germany.

 The company will expand its quality control team and introduce new services around refurbishments in order to control a bigger chunk of the stack.
 You can think about sourcing spare parts for sellers, introducing test protocols, etc.